December 4, 2019 How to Rock 2020 (5 Best Bar + Restaurant New Year’s Resolutions)

 Action: Use EMV-Equipped Restaurant Tablets

 Hackers.
 Identify theft.
 Stolen credit cards.
 It’s all top-of-mind for today’s guests – with good reason.
-Your bar and restaurant goals should focus on easing their fears.
-One way to do this is by letting guest pay in the most secure way possible: using EMV (“chip” card) readers.
-With the latest restaurant tablets, guests can order and securely pay on handheld tablets equipped with an EMV card reader.
-Their credit card never leaves the table, for added peace of mind.
+Your bar and restaurant goals should focus on easing their fears, like letting them pay in the most secure way possible.
+That means using EMV (“chip” card) readers or NFC (mobile payments like SamsungPay and ApplePay).

 Result: 85% of Guests are More Loyal to Businesses That Protect Their Financial Info